 BSCA became a member of the IAF on September 11, 2015 - see the IAF General Assembly resolution 2015-09.
 The official documents confirming BSCA membership in IAF (Code of Condact and Memorandum of Understanding) were signed during IAF General Assembly in Milan, Italy.

 BSCA is aimed at at gaining IAF MLA signatory status in the field of management systems certification bodies, products certification bodies, personnel certification bodies.

 The resolutions adopted by IAF General assemblies (annual meetings) can be found at IAF website.

 EA exists to coordinate and lead the European accreditation infrastructure to allow the results of conformity assessment services in one country be accepted by Regulators and the market place in another country without further examination through the EA Multilateral Agreement.

 The EA MLA provides a framework to realise the objective ‘Accredited once, accepted everywhere’.
 A Bilateral Agreement (BLA) between an EA Associate member (or a NAB with a contract of

 cooperation with EA) and EA has the same purpose as the EA MLA.

 BSCA is aimed at gaining EA BLA signatory status in the field of calibration, testing, product certification, anagement systems certification, certification of persons.
 For this purpose BSCA has already undergone EA pre peer-evaluation as foreseen in acoordance with EA procedure EA-2/02 M (January 2016).
 The peer evaluation of BSCA is to take place in Nivember 2017.
-Signin EA BLA will enable BSCA to sign ILAC MRA and IAF MLA with no additional evaluation needed.
+Signing of EA BLA will enable BSCA to join ILAC MRA and IAF MLA with no additional evaluation.

 EA General assembly resolutions can be found here.